safdotdev/safacoda/safacoda/pact-build-your-own-ffi-impl/step1.md

 2. `export PACT_BROKER_PASSWORD=pact`{{exec}}
 3. `export PACT_BROKER_BASE_URL={{TRAFFIC_HOST1_8000}}`{{exec}}
 4. `alias pact-broker=~/pact-ruby-ffi/pact/standalone/linux-x64-1.91.0/pact/bin/pact-broker`{{exec}}
-5. `pact-broker publish pacts --consumer-app-version $(git rev-parse HEAD) --branch $(git rev-parse --abbrev-ref HEAD)`{{exec}}
+5. `pact-broker publish examples/area_calculator/pacts --consumer-app-version $(git rev-parse HEAD) --branch $(git rev-parse --abbrev-ref HEAD)`{{exec}} or `make publish_grpc_pact`{{exec}}
 6. Click on the links to to see the individual pacts published in the Broker.

-## Verify our running provider locally

-ensure our provider is running `ruby examples/area_calculator/area_calculator_provider.rb`

-1. `pact_verifier_cli -f pacts/grpc-consumer-ruby-area-calculator-provider.json -p 37757 -l info`{{exec}}
-2. Tests should pass!
-3. Stop the provider and run the tests again, the verification should correctly fail.

 ## Verify our running provider, and publish results to the broker

+We will utilise our Pact Broker, by publishing the results from a local verification.
+We will use the pact file we have locally.

-1. `pact_verifier_cli -f pacts/grpc-consumer-ruby-area-calculator-provider.json -p 37757 -l info --publish --provider-name area-calculator-provider --provider-version $(git rev-parse HEAD) --provider-branch $(git rev-parse --abbrev-ref HEAD)`{{exec}}
+1. `pact_verifier_cli -f examples/area_calculator/pacts/grpc-consumer-ruby-area-calculator-provider.json -p 37757 -l info --publish --provider-name area-calculator-provider --provider-version $(git rev-parse HEAD) --provider-branch $(git rev-parse --abbrev-ref HEAD)`{{exec}} or `make verify_demo_gprc_publish_broker`{{exec}} to start the provider and run the tests
+2. Open the [Pact Broker]({{TRAFFIC_HOST1_8000}}) and observe it's contents, you can see a passing verification.
+If you stop the provider and run it again, you will observe a failing pact.

+We only recommend publishing verification results from your CI system, so it is always best to use a read only user to retrieve the pacts, who doesn't have writes to publish verification results

+## Verify our running provider, and publish results to the broker

+We will utilise our Pact Broker, by publishing the results from a local verification.
+We will retrieve pact files from the Pact Broker, rather than providing a file directly.

+1. `pact_verifier_cli -p 37757 -l info --publish --provider-name area-calculator-provider --provider-version $(git rev-parse HEAD) --provider-branch $(git rev-parse --abbrev-ref HEAD) --consumer-version-selectors {\"matchingBranch\":true}"`{{exec}} or `make verify_demo_gprc_fetch_broker`{{exec}} to start the provider and run the tests
 2. Open the [Pact Broker]({{TRAFFIC_HOST1_8000}}) and observe it's contents, you can see a passing verification.
 If you stop the provider and run it again, you will observe a failing pact.

 We only recommend publishing verification results from your CI system, so it is always best to use a read only user to retrieve the pacts, who doesn't have writes to publish verification results